 11. Take peppermint supplements

 Peppermint oil capsules have long been taken to resolve issues like bloating, constipation, and trapped gas.
-Some research supports the use of peppermint for these symptoms.
+Some

 Always choose enteric-coated capsules.
 Uncoated capsules may dissolve too quickly in the digestive tract, which can lead to heartburn.